 Q: What is AWS Security Hub?

-AWS Security Hub provides you with a comprehensive view of your security state within AWS and your compliance with security industry standards and best practices.
-Security Hub centralizes and prioritizes security and compliance findings from across AWS accounts, services, and supported third-party partners to help you analyze your security trends and identify the highest priority security issues.
+AWS Security Hub provides you with a comprehensive view of your security state within AWS and your compliance with security standards and best practices.
+Security Hub centralizes and prioritizes security findings from across AWS accounts, services, and supported third-party partners to help you analyze your security trends and identify the highest priority security issues.

 Q: What are the key benefits of AWS Security Hub?